rackerlabs/docs-core-infra-user-guide/cloud_interfaces/CLI/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 CLI: command-line interfaces and tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-As the Rackspace Cloud is based on OpenStack, there are a rich set of open source command line interfaces (CLIs) available for users who want to manage their cloud via shell scripts, manual commands, and more.
+If you want to manage your cloud configuration by typing commands or executing shell scripts, you can use command-line interfaces (CLIs) provided by OpenStack and, in some cases, supported by Rackspace.

 Contents: